How Does pH Affect Enzyme Activity? (Graph & Experiment)

 Influence on Charge Distribution: pH affects the distribution of charges on the enzyme’s active site and the substrate.
 The active site’s charge distribution is crucial for substrate binding and catalysis.
 Deviations from the optimal pH can disrupt the charge interactions between the enzyme and substrate, impacting the enzyme’s ability to bind the substrate and perform catalytic reactions.

 Our blood has a pH of 7.4, so that’s quite neutral and very similar to water.
-One of the few basic foods we eat is baked beans; we all know you may produce a little more gas.
+One of the few basic foods we eat is baked beans; we all know you may produce more gas.

 pH Scale: